 The finance costs mainly consist of interest expenses on bank borrowings and lease liabilities.
-The finance costs for interest expenses on bank borrowings remained at a stable level with approximately SGD35,000 and SGD28,000 for the year ended 31 December 2020 and 2021 respectively.
+The finance costs for interest expenses on bank borrowings increased by approximately SGD15,000 or 28.6% from approximately SGD36,000 for the year ended 31 December 2022 to approximately SGD51,000 for the year ended 31 December 2023.

-Income Tax Expenses/Credits
+Income Tax Credits